HalahRaadSalih/G16-HRS-ReadingChallengeApp/README.md

 - choosing/searching books (from google book API)
 - Keeping track of current challenges (percetange of progress).
 - viewing old challenges.

+#### What a user can do with it?
+- Search books.
+- Add books.
+- Remove books.
+- Create a challenge.
+- Remove a challenge.
+- Edit a challenge.
+- View a challenge and list of challenges.
+- Create an account with email & password or sign up using FB.
+- Sign in with email & password, or sign in usign FB.